Better Out Than In: Defacement

 Most of the works that make up the Better Out Than In series were defaced, some just hours after the piece was unveiled.
 At least one defacement was identified as done by a competing artist, OMAR NYC, who spray-painted over Banksy's red mylar balloon piece in Red Hook.
 OMAR NYC also defaced some of Banksy's work in May 2010.

 As a result of the continued defacement, fans rushed to the sites of the installments as soon as they are announced.
 A group of men took advantage of this and threatened to deface a stencil painting of a beaver in East New York, charging money for people to take photographs.
 Some took matters into their own hands by guarding the works, others restoring them once defaced.
 In part because of the defacement, but also because of the great value of the artworks, property owners have also gone to extreme measures to protect the art.
 Some hired security guards, others covered the art with acrylic glass, and yet others installed metal roll-down gates.

 Response

 The month-long show was widely publicized and covered by the media.

+Hedge fund manager Nelson Saiers, through his website Heybanksy.com, pledged to donate $100,000 to Hurricane Sandy victims if Banksy created artwork highlighting their ongoing suffering.
+Although it was unclear whether the artwork was ever created, Saiers went ahead and made the donation regardless.

 Mayor Michael Bloomberg, while supporting the arts, criticized Banksy's work, calling him a vandal, contending that defacing property was not his definition of art.

 On 17 October the New York Post wrote under the front-page headline "Get Banksy!" that police were pursuing Banksy, but noted the hunt is difficult because he has never been positively identified in public.
-In response Banksy posted an image of the front page on his website with the caption "I don't read what i believe in the papers."
+In response Banksy posted an image of the front page on his website with the caption "I don't read what I believe in the papers."
 The NYPD later denied they were actively looking for Banksy as no property owners had filed any formal complaints.